-Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty 4.
+Assumption Risk Level of Uncertainty Reasons ar nd Financial Ir npact of Uncertainty 4.
 Borrowing Related 4.1 Credit Rating.
-The current rating is maintained.
-Council's credit rating with Standard and Poor's is downgraded as a result of the additional borrowing required to meet the capital programme.
-Moderate Council's credit rating with Standard and Poor's was upgraded from A+ to AA- on 10 December 2019 with a stable outlook, and reconfirmed in December 2020.
-There is some risk of a credit downgrade given the additional borrowing required to meet the capital programme planned for the next four years.
-If the Council falls one notch from its current credit rating (i.e. from AA- to A+) the cost of new borrowing and refinanced borrowing will increase by 5 basis points (0.05 percentage points) for the life of the borrowing.
-In such an event, interest costs in 2021/22 could increase by \$0.13 million.
-This could increase to \$1.1 million annually by 2027/28.
-4.2 Borrowing Costs.
+The current וt rating is mainta i Council's credit and Poor's is do of the additiona to meet the cap owngraded a al borrowing s a result required Moderate upgraded stable out is some ris borrowing planned fo notch fror cost of ne increase b life of the In such an by \$0.13 m from A+ to A look, and rease of a credit grequired to or the next for n its current w borrowing by 5 basis poi borrowing. with Standard and Poor's was A- on 10 December 2019 with a confirmed in December 2020.
+There downgrade given the additional meet the capital programme our years.
+If the Council falls one credit rating (i.e. from AA- to A+) the and refinanced borrowing will ints (0.05 percentage points) for the est costs in 2021/22 could increase could increase to \$1.1 million 4.2 Borrowing Costs.
 Net cost of ratepayer funded borrowing (i.e. including current and projected debt) is projected to fall from 4.1% in 2021/22 to 2.1% in 2030/31.
 This reflects a combination of the expected path for future interest rates, the timing of new debt, and the Council's existing interest rate hedge commitments.
-Interest rates will vary from those projected.
-Low / Moderate Projections are based on assumptions about future market interest rates.
-Projected borrowing costs are largely hedged against changes in floating interest rates over the first few years of the Long Term Plan, so the impact of interest rate changes over that period is low.
-However, existing hedge commitments reduce over time (in accordance with Council's Liability Management Policy) so that in the later years of the LTP the impact of changing interest rates would be greater.
-Council manages interest rate exposure in accordance with its Liability Management Policy, and in line with advice from an independent external advisor.
-The net cost of new borrowing includes assume margin) of: long-term market interest rates (based on a fixed/floa ting mix of 75/25% and including Council's borrowing Year 2021/22 2022/23 2023 /24 2024/25 2025/26 2026/27 2027/28 2028/29 2029/30 2030/31 Total rate 1.2% 1.3% 1.
-5% 1.7% 1.8% 2.0% 2.1% 2.2% 2.2% 2.2%
+Interest rates w projected. ill vary from those Low / Moderate Projection market int largely her over the fi impact of However, (in accord Policy) so changing manages Liability M as are based dged against rst few years interest rate existing hed ance with Co that in the la interest rate interest rate on assumptions about future Projected borrowing costs are t changes in floating interest rates of the Long Term Plan, so the changes over that period is low. ge commitments reduce over time buncil's Liability Management ater years of the LTP the impact of s would be greater.
+Council exposure in accordance with its Policy, and in line with advice from nal advisor. margin) of: owing includes as - et interest ra [.] tes (based c on a fixed/floa ting mix of 7 5/25% and i ncluding Council's borrowing Year 2021/ Total rate 1.2 2023/24 1.5% 2025/26 1.8% 2026/27 2.0% 2027/28 2.1% 2028/29 2.2% 2029/30 2.2% 2030/31 2.2%